Time & Materials#

 Used to post the journal.

-Choosing the Job Card action opens the card of the job that has been entered on the journal line.
+Choosing the Project Card action opens the card of the project that has been entered on the journal line.
 Choosing Ledger Entries shows the associated ledger entries.

 Resources#